HaggitheSecond/SharpSentinel/README.md

 I'm new to these dataformats, am not quite sure what to expect and have generally no idea how much work is involved.
 Right now this is a fun sideproject without any further goals.

-If you see any errors, problems or have fun facts about sentinel related stuff, **please** create an issue, thanks :)
+If you see any errors, problems or have fun facts about sentinel related stuff, **please** create an issue and let me know, thanks :)

 ### Todo:

 * Load SAFE-Data (Sentinel 1 & 2)
-* Load von netCDF-Daten (Sentinel 3)
+* Load netCDF-Daten (Sentinel 3)
 * Provide editor like overview over the files